 - a.
 Identify the four guiding principles of the approach. - b.
 Recognize best practice behaviors. - c.
-Incorporate aspects of the Approach into their planning.
+Develop plans that effectively incorporate the active-participatory approach with youth at their sites.

 Leadership Track

 OST Leadership Four-Part Series (Blended Training- Online and In Person)